Slins-23/neural-network/README.md

 There are two types of datasets that are currently accepted:

-1. Comma '`,`' delimited `.csv` files where each variable is in a separate column and each row is an individual sample
+1. Comma-delimited '`,`' files where each variable is in a separate column and each row is an individual sample
 2. Images of the same dimension, no need to be square (i.e. 28x28, 106x80, etc.)

 ---